Healthy Homes Assessment Longlands

 Longlands Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Longlands and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory in all Longlands and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove compliance with the Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.
+• Landlords and property managers must keep records to demonstrate conformance with the Healthy Homes Standards that apply or will be applied to an apartment rental.

-• Property managers and private landlords are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers should ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 Starting 1 July 2023

-• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes